YP-Learning/LetUs-C/src/Ch10-Recursion/B/README.md

 Write a program to print the sequence in which the disks should be moved such that all disks on peg A are finally transferred to peg C.
 [Solution](./f.c)

+g.
+If a positive integer is entered through the keyboard, write a recursive function to obtain the prime factors of the number.
+[Solution](./g.c)